10. pyxc: Mutable Variables

 static map<string, AllocaInst *> NamedValues;

-Each variable name now maps to an AllocaInst — a stack slot in the current function's entry block.
+Each variable name now maps to an AllocaInst — a memory slot in the current function's entry block.
 That is the entire core implementation change.

 CreateEntryBlockAlloca

-/// CreateEntryBlockAlloca - Create a stack slot in the current function's
+/// CreateEntryBlockAlloca - Create a memory slot in the current function's

 /// entry block for a mutable variable.